 Obviously, jewelry can be a great gift, whether fancy or everyday.

 Birthstone jewelry is an excellent miscarriage memorial gift.
 I chose a ring because I could easily wear it everyday.
+But I also love these birthstone necklaces from Pavilion Gift Company because of their beauty and simplicity.

-Charm Jewelry
+Charm Jewelry from Malisay Designs

 If the parents have named the child they lost, memorial jewelry with that child’s name can be especially significant.
 I also love this option because it allows for additional pieces, whether honoring future losses or living children.